Carbon Monoxide Safety

 Time-weighted averaging: As of 2010 a carbon monoxide detector must meet the ANSI/UL 2034-2005 standard, and it should compute the time-weighted average of the CO concentration in the air.
 The time-weighted average measurement process constantly monitors all CO levels, eliminating most false alarms.

-Multi-channel monitoring: This function allows detectors to sniff for fumes in different cabins.
-For example, the CO Carbon Monoxide Detector CMD5-MD-R allows up to ten detectors to be linked together.
+Multi-channel monitoring: This function allows detectors to measure fumes in different cabins.
+For example, carbon monoxide detectors like the Fireboy-Xintex CMD5-MD-R allow up to ten detectors to be linked together.
 When one detector’s alarm activates, all connected detectors will alarm to alert boat inhabitants in other locations to the presence of CO.

 Sensitivity: CO alarms will sound when they measure 70 particles of carbon monoxide per one million particles of air (PPM), well before the first symptoms of overexposure set in.